eProsima/Fast-DDS-docs/docs/fastdds/rtps_layer/rtps_layer.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The Durability parameter defines the behavior of the Writer regarding samples already sent when a new Reader matches.
-*eProsima Fast RTPS* offers three Durability options:
+*eProsima Fast DDS* offers three Durability options:

 * VOLATILE (default): Messages are discarded as they are sent.
   If a new Reader matches after message *n*, it will start received from message *n+1*.